johnnliu/UserCustomActionsConfigPage/README.md

 # Why use User Custom Actions?

-Because this is a great technique because it lets you:
+This is a great technique because it lets you:

 * Add JavaScript anywhere - scoped to Site Collection or Site.
 * Add CSS via JavaScript